robksawyer/hubot-poker/README.md

 # WARNING: This is not working at the moment.
 It's a work in progress.

+# GOALS: See the TODO section of poker.coffee

 Allow hubot to play a game of holdem.

 See [`src/poker.coffee`](src/poker.coffee) for full documentation.